-Our audit work included, but was not restricted to a detailed review of those sources of income recorded in the financial statements and further consideration of other potential sources of income.
-The Company's accounting policy on income is included in note 1 and its disclosures about income are included in note 2.
+Our audit work included, but was not restricted to, a detailed review of those sources of income recorded in the financial statements and further consideration of other potential sources of income.
+The Company's accounting policy on income is included in Note I and its disclosures about income are included in Note 2.